naclomi/recipes/apple_cake.md

 ## Preparation
 Preheat oven to 350°.

-Beat 1.5 cups sugar, margarine, vanilla, and cream cheese at medium speed of a mixer until well-blended (about 4 minutes).
+Beat 1.5 cups sugar, butter, vanilla, and cream cheese at medium speed of a mixer until well-blended (about 4 minutes).
 Add eggs, 1 at a time, beating well after each addition.
 Combine flour, baking powder, and salt.
 Add flour mixture to creamed mixture, beating at low speed until blended.

 Combine .25 cups sugar and cinnamon.
 Combine 2 tablespoons cinnamon mixture and apple in a bowl, and stir apple mixture into batter.
 Pour batter into an 8-inch springform pan coated with cooking spray, and sprinkle with remaining cinnamon mixture.